 As people’s ‘home cinema’ setups get better and it’s more affordable to simply wait a few months and buy the DVD or Blu-Ray or even wait a few more months to see it in high definition on the likes of Sky HD as part of your regular TV subscription.
 I believe cinema chains will find it harder to get people through the doors, the last thing they should be doing at this point is alienating customers.

-I’m sure the day is coming where Direct-to-DVD/Blu-Ray/HD Set Top Box will not be used as negative term for the quality of the content, but rather be a standard option for the of distribution of new films…and for that reason alone, cinemas should be worried!
+I’m sure the day is coming where Direct-to-DVD/Blu-Ray/HD Set Top Box will not be used as a negative term for the quality of the content, but rather be a standard option for the of distribution of new films…and for that reason alone, cinemas should be worried!

 What’s your view on Vue Cinemas banning laptops and the cinema industry in general?
 Would you hand over expensive electronic equipment such as a laptop or mobile phone to watch the latest movie?